David F. Bartz, Jr.

 - Oregon State Bar Construction Law Section, Past Chair

-- Lawyer of the Year award for Litigation – Environmental in Portland, Oregon, Best Lawyers in America (2015)
+- Lawyer of the Year award for Litigation – Environmental in Portland, Oregon, Best Lawyers in America (2015 and 2018)

 - Oregon League of Minority Voters Liberty and Hope Award (2011)